Frank Artiles

 Frank Artiles (born April 22, 1973) is a Cuban-American Republican politician from Florida.
 He served three terms in the Florida House of Representatives, representing parts of Miami-Dade County from 2010 to 2016, before being elected to the Florida Senate in 2016.
 He resigned from the Senate on April 21, 2017, after using racial slurs and other profanities against fellow senators.
+Artiles was also accused of Campaign finance violations and Election fraud and was sentenced to 60 days in jail, five years of probation and 500 hours of community service.

 Early life

 The son of Cuban immigrants, Artiles was born in Los Angeles, California, in 1973, and moved to the state of Florida in 1975.
 He attended Florida State University, graduating with a degree in criminal justice and criminology in 1995.
 Following graduation, Artiles joined the United States Marine Corps in 1998 and served through 2006.
 He attended the St. Thomas University School of Law, from which he received his Juris Doctor in 2000, and the University of Miami School of Law, receiving his Master of Laws in real property development in 2001.